xpgram/advance-wars/src/00 - Todo List.md

   - The visual effect, if in the overlay layer, could also be maintained by the board player.

 - [ ] Target Reticle around Battleships.

-- [ ] COAffectedFlag needs to be open to multiple players.
-  Naturally, because you should be able to see your opponent's ranges.
-  - [ ] COAffected overlays should be color tinted then, huh.
-  - [ ] Instead of tints, why not use a (non-obnoxious) variant of the area-target reticle that Silos and Battleships use?

 More observations:
 - Carriers *Launch* not *Drop*.
 The difference is Carriers can't move and release on the same turn, and also the one unit launched gets to *move and attack*. jfc.